DangerBlack/doxing-ghost/README.md

 # doxing-ghost
-A trasversal tool for gaining information about people form web, like facebook and more over.
+A transversal tool for gaining information about people from web, like facebook and more over